Bug #59

 #1

-Updated by SpiceGuid - about 16 years ago
+Updated by SpiceGuid - almost 17 years ago

 Certainly n . id (add) is the same as add(n), isn't it ?